sseung0703/ADNet-tensorflow/README.md

 - I implement it almost same with original flows.

 - If fact, the authors's code is something wrong. it is not same with his paper.
-So i recommend not to use it.
+So i think it is nearly upper bound performance until the author uploaded his correct codes.

 ## Implements performance
 -Environments : Intel® Core™ i7-7700 CPU @ 3.60GHz × 8, GeForce GTX 1070